solidsnack/r10c/main.typ

 sometimes other factors.

-We here discuss a variation of the R10 Series, dubbing it the DR10 Series (Different Renard 10 Series).
-By changing the 6th and 9th elements of the series, we simplify the overall structure of the series -- there are only two factors in DR10, 1.25× and 1.28×.
-We also get more numbers that align with powers of 2.
-Here is the DR10 Series:
+We here discuss a variation of the R10 Series, dubbing it the #strong[R10c] Series (#strong[R]enard #strong[10] Series with more
+#strong[c]onsistent ratios).
+By changing the 6th and 9th elements of the
+series, we simplify the overall structure of the series -- there are only two factors between adjacent elements in R10s, namely 1.25× and 1.28×.
+We also get more elements that are exactly twice some prior element.
+Here is the R10c Series:

 - 1.00 (1st element)
 - 1.25 (2nd element)